b4435242/dynamic_patch/README.md

 [end_addr] is static address of ret instruction in vulnerable function.
 [err_handling_addr] is static address of error handler in application.

+delete tmp directory first before calling debugger, tmp is used to check if constraints solved

 ## Platform
 Windows only